M-E-Rademaker/shiny-distributions/docs/ExponentialDistribution.md

     + $\alpha$ := Verteilungsparameter (in Excel: \alpha =  \lambda)
     + kumuliert = 1 := Wert der Verteilungsfunktion (eine Wahrscheinlichkeit)
     + kumuliert = 0 := Wert der Dichtefunktion (keine Wahrscheinlichkeit!)

-Note that the `echo = FALSE` parameter was added to the code chunk to prevent printing of the R code that generated the plot.